-The tidal coefficient today is 86, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient increases to 88 to end the day with a tidal coefficient of 90.
-The tide heights today are 0.7 ft, 5.2 ft, 0.7 ft and 4.9 ft.
+The tidal coefficient today is 100.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient increases to 104 to end the day with a tidal coefficient of 106.
+The tide heights today are -1.0 ft, 5.6 ft, -0.7 ft and 4.9 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Shallotte Inlet (bowen Point) which is of 6.6 ft and a minimum height of -1.6 ft.

 The solunar fishing calendar in Shallotte Inlet (bowen Point) tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Shallotte Inlet (bowen Point).
 The times are generated in local time in North Carolina and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables:

 [ 0 low activity ] , [ average activity ] , [ high activity ] , [ very high activity ]